-Aside from the accuracy of the process, there are other advantages offered by laser cutting.
-Since there are no cutting tools used, the non-contact nature of lasers produces no tool wear issues.
-High strength, brittle materials such as diamond tools and refractory ceramics.
+Laser cutting is a non-contact process where cutting is completed without making contact with the cut material.
+It can shape high-strength, brittle materials such as diamond tools and refractory ceramics.
 The first production laser cutting was introduced in 1965 and was used to drill holes in diamond dies.
-Laser cutting technology was then used for cutting high strength alloys and metals such as titanium for aerospace applications.
-Its range of applications also covers the cutting of polymers, semiconductors, gems, and other metallic alloys.
+It was later used for cutting high strength alloys and metals such as titanium for aerospace applications.
+Its range of applications covers the cutting of polymers, semiconductors, gems, and metallic alloys.

 Laser pumping is achieved by krypton flashlamps or laser diodes.
 This laser pumping excites the Nd ions into higher energy levels.
 After a short while, the excited Nd ions move into a lower, more stable state, without emitting photons.
 This process goes on until the medium is populated with excited Nd ions.
 From its metastable state, the Nd ions release infrared light with a wavelength of 1064 nm.